MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2-copy-activity.md

 ---
-title: Configure in a data pipeline copy activity
+title: Configure Azure Data Lake Storage Gen2 in a copy activity
 description: This article explains how to copy data using Azure Data Lake Storage Gen2.
 author: jianleishen
 ms.author: jianleishen